ValenLucrate/calculator_app/README.md

 # Calculator Application

 This is a simple calculator app that you can use to perform basic arithmetic operations.
 It was created using VS Code and JavaScript.
+(Made for tutorial purposes!)

 ## Features